South Carolina Child Custody and Support

 Types of Child Custody

-Physical custody refers to where your child resides most of the time.
+• Physical custody: Physical custody refers to where your child resides most of the time.
 Parents should be aware that South Carolina courts generally believe that it is important for your child to have stability, rather than being shifted from place to place.
-Therefore, judges do not favor joint physical custody where your child resides with you half of the time and with your ex for the other half.
-However, South Carolina has abolished the “Tender Years Doctrine,” which favored awarding custody to the mother.
-Currently, the courts can’t give custodial preference based on the parent’s or the child’s gender.
+Therefore, judges do not favor joint physical custody, where your child resides with you half of the time and with your ex for the other half.
+However, South Carolina has abolished the “Tender Years Doctrine,” which favored awarding custody to the mother, so courts can’t give custodial preference based on the parent’s or the child’s gender.

 Determining Custody Issues in South Carolina

-South Carolina law requires parents to submit a proposed parenting plan, sorting out custody issues between you and your ex.
+South Carolina child custody laws require parents to submit a proposed parenting plan, sorting out custody issues between you and your ex.
 A parenting plan generally includes:

 • The type of custody each parent will have;

-• A schedule of parenting time or child visitation;
+• A parenting time schedule or visitation schedule;

 • A statement assigning legal decision-making to either or both parents; and